Bootstrapping the Cross-Validation Estimate: Method

 \subsection{The Estimand of Cross-validation}

 The first important question is what population parameter the cross-validation procedure estimates.
-As discussed in \cite{bates2021cross}, there are several possibilities.
+As discussed in \citet{bates2021cross}, there are several candidates.
 The first obvious population parameter is

-where $D_n$ is the training set of sample size $n$ and $\tilde{D}_N$ is a new independent testing set of sample size $N$ drawing from the same distribution as the training dataset, $D_n$.
-This parameter depends on the training set $D_n,$ and directly measures the performance of the prediction model obtained from observed data $D_n$ in a future population.
+where $D_n$ is the observed data of sample size $n$ and $\tilde{D}_N$ is a new independent testing set of sample size $N$ drawing from the same distribution as the observed data $D_n$.
+In practice, $\tilde{D}_N$ is oftentimes not available.
+This parameter depends on the observed data $D_n$, and directly measures the performance of the prediction model obtained from observed data $D_n$ in a future population.
 The second population parameter of interest is

-the average performance of prediction models trained based on ``all possible'' training sets of size $n$ sampled from the same distribution as the observed dataset, $D_n.$ The subscript $n$ emphasizes the fact that this population parameter only depends on the sample size of the training set $D_n.$ While $Err(D_n)$ is the relevant parameter of interest in most applications, where we want to know the future performance of the prediction model at hand, $Err_n$ is a population parameter reflecting the expected performance of prediction models trained via a given procedure.
-The prediction performance of the model from the observed dataset $D_n$ can be better or worse than this expected average performance.
-It is known that the cross-validation targets on evaluating a training procedure rather than the particular prediction model obtained from the training procedure.
+the average performance of prediction models trained based on ``all possible'' training sets of size $n$ sampled from the same distribution as the observed data $D_n.$ The subscript $n$ emphasizes the fact that this population parameter only depends on the sample size of the training set $D_n.$ While $Err(D_n)$ is the relevant parameter of interest in most applications, where we want to know the future performance of the prediction model at hand, $Err_n$ is a population parameter reflecting the expected performance of prediction models trained via a given procedure.
+The prediction performance of the model from the observed data $D_n$ can be better or worse than this expected average performance.
+It is known that the cross-validation targets evaluating a training procedure rather than the particular prediction model obtained from the training procedure.
 Specifically, the cross-validation estimator $\widehat{Err}^{CV}_m$ actually estimates $Err_m$ in the sense that

-where $m$ is the sample size of the training set used in constructing the cross-validation estimate, i.e., the dataset $D_n$ is repeatedly divided into a training set of size $m$ and a testing set of size $(n-m)$ in cross-validation.
-Here, $\epsilon$ and $\zeta$ are two mean zero random noises and oftentimes nearly independent.
+where $m$ is the sample size of the training set used in the cross-validation, i.e., the dataset $D_n$ is divided into a training set of size $m$ and a testing set of size $(n-m)$ in cross-validation.
+Here, $\epsilon$ and $\zeta$ are two mean zero random noises and oftentimes approximately independent.
 In many cases $Err_n\approx Err_m$, when $m$ is not substantially smaller than $n.$ If we ignore their differences, then $\widehat{Err}^{CV}_m$ can also be viewed as an approximately unbiased estimator for $Err(D_n)$, because